 Chronic pain is the “invisible” disability.7 What this means is it is possible to look like the picture of health but suffer from chronic pain.
 Chronic pain makes everything more difficult.

-Advanced Wellness Solutions’ health care practitioners are well-versed in treating chronic pain.
-Our practitioners will believe you if you say you are in pain.
+Advanced Wellness Solutions’ health care practitioners treat chronic pain.
 If they can’t find a way to relieve or manage your pain, they’ll refer you to someone who can.

-Advanced Wellness solutions offers natural, drug free pain relief treatments that can help our patients achieve a better quality of life.
+Advanced Wellness solutions offers drug free pain relief treatments.
+Our goal is to help our patients achieve a better quality of life.

 If you’re not getting a good night’s sleep, you’re not alone.
 The American Sleep Association estimates that 50-70 million adults in the US have a sleep disorder.